 Taxable Private Activity bonds can be issued by the Authority for Water Pollution Control Facilities, and Air Pollution Control Facilities.
 In addition Water Supply facilities that are not governmental entities where the water is not considered available for public use can qualify for these taxable bonds.

-The Gulf Coast Industrial Development Corporation, a component unit of Gulf Coast Waste Disposal Authority can also issue taxable bonds for the following type of facilities that are built for the creation of primary jobs:
+The Gulf Coast Industrial Development Corporation, a component unit of Gulf Coast Authority can also issue taxable bonds for the following type of facilities that are built for the creation of primary jobs:

 Research and development facilities

 Military facilities, including closed or realigned military bases

 Rail switching facilities